Does Your Horse Have Crumbly, Brittle Hooves? Barefoot and Scoots Could be Your Solution!

 Since owning Bella, we have tried our hand at just about everything!
-Dressage, sporting, even working with cows (which was disastrous).
+Dressage, sporting horse racing, even working with cows (which was disastrous).
 These days, we mostly ride for pleasure and are at an agistment on a huge property with heaps of friends!
 We spend most of our time exploring trails and riding the streets.

 The Scoot Boots have helped so much in our transition from show pony to bush horse by offering Bella support and assistance over different terrains.
 We wear them through mud, creeks, on the road, at the beach and everything in between.
 They give Bella so much support!

 Why did you Choose to Transition Bella to Barefoot?

 When I first got Bella, she was shod on all four feet and had bar shoes on all to support them.
 Her hooves were flaky and weak, making them very hard to manage.
 We went through 5 different farriers before we found one that suited us.

 After a few months of a diet change and topical treatments, we were able to remove her back shoes.
 It was at this point I knew I wanted to eventually get Bella barefoot as she had been shod for the better part of 17 years and I felt it was the right choice to go back to natural.

 It took us another 2 years to get her hooves healthy and at a good texture to be able to be completely barefoot, but I always knew the transition would be hard.
 That is when a friend suggested Scoot Boots to help support her barefoot transition, especially for riding.